 Lifetime of Support for Restorations

 Drs.
-Carl and Cody Friddle can coordinate dental implants treatment at our Fort Smith, AR-area practice to help patients rebuild their smiles.
+Carl Friddle and Peyton Aven can coordinate dental implants treatment at our Fort Smith, AR-area practice to help patients rebuild their smiles.
 Implants are small titanium posts that are surgically placed in the jawbone to replace lost tooth roots and support crowns, bridges, and dentures.
 We work with the best oral surgeons in the area, and provide restorations made from durable, natural-looking materials to help patients achieve healthy, beautiful smiles.
 To learn more about our approach to dental implants, contact Friddle Dentistry today.

 About Dental Implants